 However, unlike many communities, Nassau has been granted an opportunity that most never had, an opportunity to actively craft their future.
 The question remains: What will we do with the opportunity?

-In this era of transition it is crucial that we promote a collaborative, inclusive and community-based approach to governance that places quality-of-life and generational sustainability at the apex of decision making.
+In this era of transition it is crucial that we promote a collaborative, community-based approach to governance that places quality-of-life and generational sustainability at the apex of decision making.
 We must place people at the center of planning, policy and design decisions.
-In doing so, champion an agenda that values maintaining the unique character of Nassau so that generations to come will know the place we have all come to love.
+In doing so, champion an agenda that values maintaining the unique character of Nassau Florida so generations to come will know the place we have all come to love.
 Ultimately, Nassau is what we make it.
-As such, I offer the following: